Styunich/rsschool-cv/cv.md

 ***Claims manager*** - 07/2012-10/2015
 **Business Lines** (transport and logistics company)
- - taking all possible measures to settle claims of customers of the company for the carriage of goods at the stage of their occurrence
+ - Taking all possible measures to settle claims of customers of the company for the carriage of goods at the stage of their occurrence
- - control the correct conduct of inventory of the warehouse
+ - Control the correct conduct of inventory of the warehouse
- - record-keeping and distribution of fines and reimbursements on the basis of submitted documents (reports, official notes, etc.)
+ - Record-keeping and distribution of fines and reimbursements on the basis of submitted documents (reports, official notes, etc.)

 ***Account manager*** - 12/2007-09/2010
-** VTB Bank**
+**VTB Bank**
 - Identification of customers' needs and their focus on the Bank’s key products: training on the McKinsey project, seven stages of sales, handling objections
 - Product (service) presentation in the client’s language, adaptation of the sales style to the client’s preferences
-- Collection and study of documents, visual assessment of clients, analysis of solvency of individuals and
+- Collection and study of documents, visual assessment of clients, analysis of solvency of individuals and small businesses

+## Education and courses:
+- Tula Institute of Economics and Informatics. *"Finance and Credit"*
+- Novomoskovsk Polytechnic College. *"Banking"*
+- Center Marketing education. *"Business content for social networks"*
+- Gordi school. *"SMM manager"*
+- Europlan Leasing School. *"Sales of leasing products"*
+- VTB Bank. *"McKinsey project training: seven stages of sales"*

+## Language:
+English level - A2